m-etka/Shopibar/README.md

 Copy `Shopibar.15m.js` file to your BitBar plugins directory.
 For details click [here](https://github.com/matryer/bitbar#installing-plugins).

-Do not forget to give necessarry permissions using `chmod +x Shopibar.15m.js`
+Do not forget to give necessary permissions using `chmod +x Shopibar.15m.js`

 Shopibar plug-in uses Shopify Admin API.
 In order to use the plug-in you need to create a `Private App` in Shopify Admin page.
 Visit `yourShopName.myshopify.com/admin/apps/private` to create an app.